bleerigsby/SocialNetworks/README.md

 # SocialNetworks
-Social log in module that extends zfcUser and bjyauthorize using
+Social log in module that extends zfcUser and bjyauthorize using HybridAuth